Musical notation: Russia

 Znamenny Chants are not written with notes (the so-called linear notation), but with special signs, called Znamëna (Russian for "marks", "banners") or Kryuki ("hooks"), as some shapes of these signs resemble hooks.
 Each sign may include the following components: a large black hook or a black stroke, several smaller black 'points' and 'commas' and lines near the hook or crossing the hook.
 Some signs may mean only one note, some 2 to 4 notes, and some a whole melody of more than 10 notes with a complicated rhythmic structure.
 The stolp notation was developed in Kievan Rus' as an East Slavic refinement of the Byzantine neumatic musical notation.

 The most notable feature of this notation system is that it records transitions of the melody, rather than notes.
-The signs also represent a mood and a gradation of how this part of melody is to be sung (tempo, strength, devotion, meekness, etc.) Every sign has its own name and also features as a spiritual symbol.
+The signs also represent the mood and indicate how this part of melody is to be sung (tempo, strength, devotion, meekness, etc.).
+Every sign has its own name and also features as a spiritual symbol.
 For example, there is a specific sign, called "little dove" (Russian: голубчик (golubchik)), which represents two rising sounds, but which is also a symbol of the Holy Ghost.
-Gradually the system became more and more complicated.
+Gradually, the system became more and more complicated.
 This system was also ambiguous, so that almost no one, except the most trained and educated singers, could sing an unknown melody at sight.
 The signs only helped to reproduce the melody, not coding it in an unambiguous way.